EPAM-JS-Competency-center/camp/docs/3-integration-with-ecom/06-practical-task-2-implement-interfaces.md

 sidebar_position: 6
 ---

-# 1.6.
-Step 2.
+# 3.6.
 Practical Task - Implement interfaces that are integrated with Commercetools

 1. Utilize the **[SDK](https://docs.commercetools.com/sdk/javascript-sdk)** to create new classes, following the interfaces of _`CategoriesAbstractService`_, _`ProductsAbstractService`_, and _`CartAbstractService`_.